Semileptonic Decay of $\Omega_c^0 \to \Xi^- l^+ \nu_l$ From Light-Cone Sum Rules: Numerical Analysis.

 \section{Numerical Analysis.}

-In order to know the form factors and give the value properties of the semileptonic decay of $\Omega_c \to \Xi^- l^+ \nu_l$ ,we should set the numerical value of the parameters in the formulas of form factors.
-In our analysis, we adopt the standard center values of charm quark mass and baryons masses from PDG~\cite{Zyla:2020}, which gives the numbers $m_c=1.27 GeV, M_{\Xi^-}=1.3217 GeV$, and the $\Omega_c$ baryon mass $M_{\Omega_c^0}=2.6952 GeV$.
+In order to know the form factors and give the value properties of the semileptonic decay of $\Omega_c \to \Xi^- l^+ \nu_l$, the numerical value of the parameters in the formulas of form factors should be set.
+In this analysis, we adopt the standard center values of charm quark mass and baryons masses from PDG~\cite{Zyla:2020}, which gives the numbers $m_c=1.27~{\rm{GeV}}, M_{\Xi^-}=1.3217~{\rm{GeV}}$, and the $\Omega_c$ baryon mass $M_{\Omega_c^0}=2.6952~{\rm{GeV}}$.
 The physical region of momentum transfer square $q^2$ varies in the region $0<q^2<(M_{\Omega_c^0}-M_\Xi)^2$.
 For the numerical analysis, we also need to know the nonperturbative parameters of the $\Omega_c$ baryon decay constants and the $\Xi$ baryon decay constants $f_\Xi$ and $\lambda_1$.
-The nonpertubative parameters distribution amplitudes $V_i (i=1,...,8)$ are dependent on the $\Omega_c$ baryon decay constants, and their forms have been derived in~\cite{Liu:2009lc} where we list them in the appendix.
+The nonpertubative parameters distribution amplitudes $V_i (i=1,...,8)$ have been derived in ref.~\cite{Liu:2009lc} where we list them in the appendix.